rishiprasad117-art/Bcal-UCLA/DOCUMENTATION.md

 ### 5.6b React Frontend (`frontend/`)

 A mobile-first single-page app built with React 18, Vite 5, and Tailwind CSS.
-Calls the Flask API via the Vite dev server proxy.
+Calls the Flask API directly over HTTP; CORS is handled server-side by `flask-cors`.

 **Design:** UCLA Blue (`#2774AE`) and Gold (`#FFD100`) accent palette.
 Single-column layout (`max-w-2xl` centered), works on iPhone and desktop.
 No external UI component libraries — Tailwind only.